graysonchao/credis/README.md

 ```

 ## Setting up etcd
 Use the Procfile script.
-It starts up 3 nodes and a JSON GRPC proxy, which the
-master uses to communicate with etcd.
+It starts up a 3-node etcd cluster.
+You can use foreman, goreman, or whatever foreman implementation.
 ```
 go get github.com/mattn/goreman
 goreman start